khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 - Openness

 Each of these is a continuous variable -- you have some people that score very high, some that score very low, and everything in between.
-Also, they are all normally distributed, so most people are somewhere in the middle range for each, with the extremes being comparatively rare.
+Also, they are normally distributed, so most people are somewhere in the middle range for each, with the extremes being comparatively rare.
 Finally, they are mostly uncorrelated with each other.
 This means that any particular individual might have any combination of values for each of the five factors.
 So if you wanted to classify people into personality types, and divided each factor into just three levels (low, medium, and high), you would get 3^5, or 243 distinct personality types.